 DESCRIPTION: The Indoor Climbing Wall is open for all participants to learn how to rock climb or to improve their current skills.
 Climbing programs are available for beginners to experienced climbers (ages 5 and up).

-CLASS SIZE: Min of 8 LEAD TIME: 2 weeks

-EXECUTION TIME: 1-2 hours COST: \$10 per person
+CATEGORY: Mental, Family, Physical, Social CLASS SIZE: Min of 8 LEAD TIME: 2 weeks EXECUTION TIME: 1-2 hours COST: \$10 per person MATERIALS: Safety equipment and staff to facilitate activities POC

-POC

 FORT CAMPBELL MWR RUN SERIES